Weyl's law for singular Riemannian manifolds: Introduction

 Here, $N(\lambda)$ is the number of eigenvalues smaller than $\lambda$ for the Dirichlet Laplacian on a smooth Riemannian manifold $\M$, possibly with boundary, $\vol(\M)$ stands for the Riemannian volume of $\M$ and $\omega_n$ is the volume of the $n$-dimensional Euclidean unit ball.

 The study of eigenvalue asymptotics is a rich topic with a long history.
 The subject has been treated in several setting and with different methods, see for example \cite{Ivrii100,Ivrii-II,Shubin,Chavel}.
 In this paper, we focus on Weyl's-type asymptotics for the Laplace-Beltrami operator of a class of singular Riemannian structures, where all geometric invariants, including the curvature and the volume, can be unbounded when approaching the singularity.
-In particular, we aim at understanding to which extent the presence of the singularity modifies the Weyl's asymptotics \eqref{eq:wl1}.